The Top 8 Appcues Competitors of 2021 [In-Depth Guide]

 Don’t believe us?
 Well, see how Albacross were able to improve their activation rate by over 33% in only 14 days by using contextual onboarding.

-Due to the contextual onboarding it offers, Userpilot is one of the best Appcues competitors.
+Due to the contextual onboarding it offers, Userpilot is one of the best Appcues alternatives.
 Not only that, but it offers full element customization with ZERO coding knowledge, it recognizes EVERY single in-app element, oh, and it’s also built exclusively for SaaS products.

-Chameleon is very much in the same vein as the other Appcues competitors.
+Chameleon is very much in the same vein as the other Appcues alternatives.
 It enables you to create amazing user onboarding experiences, offers basic customization options, and provides a wide range of UI elements to work with.

-In fact, it offers more elements than any of the other Appcues competitors.
+In fact, it offers more elements than any of the other Appcues alternatives.
 You can choose from modals, slide-outs, checklists, and their unique launchers.
 Launchers are in-app widgets that prompt a user to act.
 An example would be a message announcing a new feature and asking the user to try it out.

 Where Chameleon really shines, however, is its employee onboarding.
 This enables you to teach your new employees everything they need to know about your product.